 Honourable mentions

-If brand cachet is less of a clincher, then a Chevrolet Cruze should perhaps be on your shortlist.
-At this price point you should be able to find a tidy second-generation example.
-Don’t be tempted to go for a lower-kilometre unit from 2016 or earlier as these are prone to reliability issues.
+If brand is less of a clincher for you, add the Chevrolet Cruze to your shortlist.
+At this price point, you should be able to find a tidy second-generation example from model year 2016 or later.
+Don’t be tempted to go for an earlier unit, even with lower kilometres, as these are prone to reliability issues.

 Best Cheap Trucks